DiceBanga/MGL-website/dev_notes.md

 # Developer Notes: Payment & Request Handling System

-This document outlines the architecture and flow of the payment processing, request handling, and webhook systems in the MGL platform, with the team transfer process as the reference implementation.
+This document outlines the architecture and flow of the payment processing, request handling, and webhook systems in the MGL platform, referencing recent updates for league and tournament registrations.

 ## System Architecture Overview